CycloneDX/cyclonedx.org/capabilities/index.md

 <i class="icon icon--arrow-right call-out"></i> Learn more about [Software-as-a-Service BOM (SaaSBOM)](saasbom)

 ## Vulnerability Exploitability Exchange (VEX)
+Vulnerability Exploitability eXchange (VEX) is a form of a security advisory where the goal is to communicate the exploitability of components with known vulnerabilities in the context of the product in which they are used.
+Often times, products are not affected by a vulnerability simply by including an otherwise vulnerable component.
+VEX allows software vendors and other parties to communicate the exploitability status of vulnerabilities, providing clarity on the vulnerabilities that pose risk and the ones that do not.

+VEX is a critical capability necessary to operationalize SBOM.

+<i class="icon icon--arrow-right call-out"></i> Learn more about [Vulnerability Exploitability eXchange (VEX)](vex)

+## Vulnerability Disclosure Report (VDR)
-Known vulnerabilities inherited from the use of third-party and open source software and the exploitability of the vulnerabilities can be communicated with CycloneDX.
-Previously unknown vulnerabilities affecting both components and services may also be disclosed using CycloneDX, making it ideal for both VEX and security advisory use cases.
+Known vulnerabilities inherited from the use of third-party and open source software can be communicated with CycloneDX.
+Previously unknown vulnerabilities affecting both components and services may also be disclosed using CycloneDX, making it ideal for Vulnerability Disclosure Report (VDR) use cases.

-- VEX information can be represented inside an existing BOM, or in a dedicated VEX BOM
-- Supports known and unknown vulnerabilities against components and services
-- Communicates the vulnerability details, exploitability, and detailed analysis
+Vulnerability Disclosure Report (VDR) is defined by [NIST SP 800-161: Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations](https://csrc.nist.gov/publications/detail/sp/800-161/rev-1/final).
+Both known and unknown vulnerabilities may be communicated against any component or service affecting a product or individual components within a product.
+CycloneDX exceeds the data field requirements defined in [ISO/IEC 29147:2018](https://www.iso.org/standard/72311.html) for vulnerability disclosure information.

-<i class="icon icon--arrow-right call-out"></i> Learn more about [Vulnerability Exploitability Exchange (VEX)](vex)
+<i class="icon icon--arrow-right call-out"></i> Learn more about [Vulnerability Disclosure Report (VDR)](vdr)

 ## Manufacturing Bill of Materials (MBOM)
 CycloneDX supports many types of components, including hardware devices, making it ideal for use with consumer electronics,